The Case Against Education: Human capital model

+Caplan argues against the model due to several contradictions, though he does not dispute that higher educational attainment is strongly correlated with increased individual income.
+He highlights how most adults rarely remember much of what they were taught in school not related to their career besides English and math, and even the latter two are inadequate.
+He also analyzes the sheepskin effect, where the largest increases in income from higher educational attainment occur after attaining an academic degree, but not for those who dropped out of college despite usually having completed some courses.
+He finally criticizes educational inflation, the increasing educational requirements for occupations that do not require them, as indicating educational attainment is relative and not nearly as beneficial for society as portrayed.

 Signaling model

 The main alternative to the human capital model of education is the signaling model of education.
 The idea of job market signaling through educational attainment goes back to the work of Michael Spence.
 The model Spence developed suggested that, even if a student did not gain any skills through an educational program, the program can still be useful so long as the signal from completing the program is correlated with traits that predict job performance.

 Throughout the book, Caplan details a series of observations that suggest a significant role for signaling in the return to education: